trantienduchn/james-project/upgrade-instructions.md

 SHA-1 XXXX

-Concerned products: Guice distributed James
+Concerned products: Guice distributed James using AWS/S3

 The Amazon documentation state that:
 > The AWS SDK for Java 2.0 is a major rewrite of the version 1.x code base.